tuxcomputers/pizero_usb_device/mouse/README.md

 ## activate_mouse.sh
 This is the file that contains all of the code required on each boot up.

-The USB system is dynamic and there is no persistant method to create the required entries
+The USB system on the PiZero is dynamic and there is no persistant method to create the required entries

-To make the PiZero start as a USB mouse on boot automatically
+To make the PiZero start as a USB mouse on boot automatically you need to take the following steps

 First add a symbolic link in the /usr/bin directory
 ```